themesberg/flowbite-svelte/src/routes/docs/components/tabs.md

 ## Full width tabs

-If you want to show the tabs on the full width relative to the parent element use `tabStype="full"` prop.
+If you want to show the tabs on the full width relative to the parent element use `style="full"` prop.

 ```svelte example
 <script>